jamhed/pubkv/README.md

 --------------

 Suppose you want to store something from script running in browser, and then retrieve the value from somewhere else.
 This is a primitive key-value store exactly for that.
-Keys must not contain '/'.

 Usage example (from browser):
 ```javascript